namilmuhammed10506569/Make-a-Weather-Prediction-app/README.md

 1)Collecting and format data.

-  - download historic data for us to use,format the data for feed into the model, build train and test sets and assign labels.
+  - Download historic data for us to use,format the data for feed into the model, build train and test sets and assign labels.

 2)Building model in python.

-  - linear regression model,Train, test, and evaluate the model.
+  - Linear regression model,Train, test, and evaluate the model.

 3)Building the android app.